Activity 2 - Determine User Location

 Fun fact: filesystems are often described as a “tree”.
 This is because the filesystem looks like an upside down tree with each folder as a branch or leaf.
 For example, your filesystem may look like the below.

-On a windows computer, you can browse the computer’s “C:" drive filesystem in the “file explorer” like below
+On a Windows computer, you can browse the computer’s “C:" drive filesystem using “File Explorer” like below:

-On a Mac computer, you can browse the computer’s home filesystem in “Finder” like below
+On a Mac, you can browse the computer’s home filesystem in “Finder” like below:

 Where in the filesystem are you?